Customer Care : +91-172-521-4030, email@example.com

 When the rasa or plasma undergoes refining, then it is known as rakta dhatu (blood tissue).
 Rakta dhatu is mainly concerned with nourishment of the body by carrying macro and micro-nutrients to the body-cells and tissues of the human body through the circulatory system or the blood vessels.
 Rakta dhatu is preserver of life and plays major role in gaseous exchange.

 Mamsa represents the muscle that enters into the constituents of the internal organs of the human body.
 Mamsa dhatu is derived from the rakta dhatu and constitutes the cover of structure and bone of the human-body.

 Meda tissue represents the adipose tissue or the fatty tissue.
 When the mamsa dhatu undergoes refining, then it is known as meda dhatu.
 Meda dhatu plays significant role in lubrication of the body parts.
-Meda dhatu is also important constitutent of the the brain, nervous tissue and the spinal cord.
-Most importantly, Meda dhatu is helpful in the maintainence of the internal body temperature.
+Meda dhatu is also important constituent of the brain, nervous tissue and the spinal cord.
+Most importantly, Meda dhatu is helpful in the maintenance of the internal body temperature.

 When the asthi dhatu undergoes refining, then it is known as majja-dhatu.
-The Majja dhatu is know as as myeloid tissue.
+The Majja dhatu is known as myeloid tissue.
 Myeloid tissue either takes the yellow or red colour.
 Myeloid tissue stay within the bone cavity also found inside the spinal cord and the brain.

 When all the dhatu undergoes refining, then it is known as ojasa.
 It is also known as mahadhatu.